ferd/dispcount/README.markdown

 - because of the previous point, it is possible and prefered to simply not queue requests for busy resources, but instantly return.
 Newer requests will take their spot
 - low latency to know whether or not a resource is available is more important than being able to get all queries to run.

 If you cannot afford to ignore a query and wish to eventually serve every one of them, dispcount might not be for you.
+Otherwise, you'll need to queue them yourself because all it does is grant you a resource or tell you it's busy.

 ## How to build ##